Translates of completely normal elements and the Morgan-Mullen conjecture: Main condition

+from where the result follows. \end{proof} For the case $p\mid n$ we have the following improved version of Theorem~\ref{thm:main_condition}. \begin{theorem} Let $\F_{q^n}/\F_q$ be an $(n_1,n_2)$-partially completely basic extension, such that $p\mid n$.
+Then, if

-and the result follows. \end{proof} \begin{remark} In the literature one can find several powerful strategies to weaken the condition of Theorem~\ref{thm:main_condition}, such as the prime sieve \cite{cohenhuczynska03}, the modified prime sieve \cite{baileycohensutherlandtrudgian19} or the hybrid bound \cite{bagger24}.
-The latter may apply only in the multiplicative part, but it appears to have significant advantages.
-However, in this work, we choose to not use any of these in an attempt to keep the text as simple as possible focus on the novel parts of this work. \end{remark}
+$\F_{q^n}/\F_q$ possesses the MM property. \end{theorem} \begin{proof} If $p\mid n$, the requirement $\Tr_{q^n/q}(ab+c)\neq 0$ is satisfied for all $c\in\F_q^*$.
+This means that the term $q-2$ that appears in Eq.~\eqref{eq:S1} can be replaced by $q-1$ and that the function $z$ can be skipped altogether.
+All the other arguments remain identical as the ones in the proof of Theorem~\ref{thm:main_condition} \end{proof} \begin{remark} Note that Theorem~\ref{thm:main_condition} is ineffective in the case $q=2$ as its condition can never hold.
+In fact, our method fails in the case $q=2$ and $n$ odd.
+The underlying reason is that, under the assumptions of Theorem~\ref{thm:completely_normal_translates}, the set where we are looking for primitive completely normal elements is the singleton $\{ab\}$, but $ab$, as already mentioned in Remark~\ref{remark:non_primitive_theta}, is never primitive.
+The case $q=2$ and $n$ even can be, however, treated by Theorem~\ref{thm:main_condition_2}. \end{remark} \begin{remark} In the literature one can find several powerful strategies to weaken the conditions of Theorems~\ref{thm:main_condition} and \ref{thm:main_condition_2}, such as the prime sieve \cite{cohenhuczynska03}, the modified prime sieve \cite{baileycohensutherlandtrudgian19} or the hybrid bound \cite{bagger24}.
+However, in this work, we choose to not use any of these in an attempt to keep the text as simple as possible focus on the novel aspects of this work. \end{remark}